English for University Studies

 Attendance will be taken in every class.
 If you attend 80% of your lessons, you will receive an end of course certificate.
 Please advise the teacher if you know in advance that you will be absent.

 Open for applications.
-Apply here: Summer 2021 registration form
+Summer School 2022 application form